arminderlubana/Arminder-API-Tracker-extension/README.md

 # Arminder-API-Tracker-extension
 Chrome Manifest V3 extension
 I created a ready-to-install Chrome Manifest V3 extension.
-It activates only for the configured website, records API timing details, and exports the results as JSON to Chrome’s Downloads folder.
+It activates only for the configured website, records API timing details, and exports the results as JSON or Excel as per output setting to Chrome’s Downloads folder.

 **Installation**
 Extract the downloaded ZIP file.